vclabsysbio/AI-MD_RNASeq_ChIPseq/README.md

 This repository contains ...

 ## Data
-Data used in this analysis was downloaded from ... under the accession number SRRXXX
+Data used in this analysis was downloaded from ... under the accession number SRR10989467

 ## Packages used in this analysis